camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

 # Look Up a Process Engine in JNDI

-The Camunda JBoss/WildFly subsystem provides the same [JNDI bindings for the ProcessApplicationService and the ProcessEngineService]({{< relref "user-guide/runtime-container-integration/jndi-bindings-for-bpmn-platform-services.md" >}}) as provided on other containers.
-In addition, the Camunda JBoss/WildFly subsystem creates JNDI Bindings for all managed process engines, allowing us to look them up directly.
+The Camunda JBoss / WildFly subsystem provides the same [JNDI bindings for the ProcessApplicationService and the ProcessEngineService]({{< relref "user-guide/runtime-container-integration/jndi-bindings-for-bpmn-platform-services.md" >}}) as provided on other containers.
+In addition, the Camunda JBoss / WildFly subsystem creates JNDI Bindings for all managed process engines, allowing us to look them up directly.

 The global JNDI bindings for process engines follow the pattern